Warming fish pie with chunks of Salmon, Cod and Smoked Haddock in a creamy spinach and cheese sauce topped with crispy cauliflower and mashed potato

 Recipe suggestion: If you’re after an extra indulgent twist, dot the cauliflower and mash with extra butter and grate over extra cheese before baking in the oven.

 What goes well with fish pie?

-Green vegetables make the perfect accompaniment to this creamy fish pie as the mash topping more than covers you for those comforting carbs.
+Green vegetables, like green bean almondine, make the perfect accompaniment to this creamy fish pie as the mash topping more than covers you for those comforting carbs.
 My go to vegetables would be broccoli, green beans or peas.
-However, if you were to make this fish pie with a pastry topping you could add a side of mashed potato or even my honey glazed carrots and parsnips to get your vitamins and minerals in.
+However, if you were to make this fish pie with a pastry topping you could add a side of mashed potato or even honey glazed carrots and parsnips to get your vitamins and minerals in.

 Can you reheat cooked fish?